alexandrulita91/cartpole-v1/README.md

 # Cart Pole
-Learn how to use Deep Q-Learning to solve the Cart Pole game.
+Learn how to use Deep Q-Learning to solve the CartPole game.

 ## Requirements
 First of all, you need Python **3.6** or **3.7** to run the script.
 After this, install the required packages using pipenv.